nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Saving data

+1. Commands to try out before starting manual testing
+    1. Making sure the data is saved correctly by using the `add` command `add mc/CS3243 n/Project 1 d/15-04-2021 t/10:00 w/10%`.<br>
+        Expected: A new task will be added to the task list.
+    1. Close to application using the command `exit`.<br>
+        Expected: The window will be closed.
+    1. Re-launch the app by double clicking on the jar file.<br>
+        Expected: The application will be launch and the previously added task will be displayed

+### Adding a task

+1. Adding a task to daily task list using command `add`
+    1. Prerequisites: list do not have the same identical task(s) that are used in example.
+    1. Use `add mc/CS3243 n/Project 1 d/15-04-2021 t/10:00 w/10%` to attempt to add a new task to the list.<br>
+        Expected: A new task will be added to the task list, and will be displayed on the Ui.
+Status bar shows success message

+1. Adding a task with tag(s) using command `add`
+    1. Prerequisites: list do not have the same identical task(s) that are used in example.
+    1. Use `add mc/CS2102 n/Assignment 1 d/10-06-2021 t/10:00 w/8% pt/URGENT` to attempt to add a new task to the list.<br>
+        Expected: A new task will be added to the task list, and will be displayed on the Ui with the tag `URGENT`.
+Status bar shows success message
+    1. Use `add mc/CS2105 n/Assignment 2 d/15-06-2021 t/10:00 w/30% pt/URGENT pt/CORE` to attemp to add a new task with multiple tags to the list.<br>
+        Expected: A new task will be added to the task list, and will be displayed on the Ui with the tag `URGENT`, `CORE`.
+Status bar shows success message

+ 1. Adding a task with priority tag using command `add`
+    1. Prerequisites: list do not have the same identical task(s) that are used in example.
+    1. By default, if there are no user input to specify a task priority tag on `add`, priority tag will be set to default `LOW`.
+    1. Use `add mc/CS2103 n/Finals d/10-03-2021 t/12:00 w/35% ptag/MEDIUM` to attempt to add a new task with priority tag `MEDIUM` to the list.<br>
+        Expected: Expected: A new task will be added to the task list, and will be displayed on the Ui with the priority tag `MEDIUM`.
+Status bar shows success message
+    1. Use `add mc/CS3240 n/Finals d/12-04-2021 t/16:00 w/20% pt/URGENT ptag/HIGH` to attempt to add a new task with priority tag `MEDIUM` to the list.<br>
+        Expected: Expected: A new task will be added to the task list, and will be displayed on the Ui with the priority tag `HIGH`, tag `URGENT`.
+Status bar shows success message

+### Editing a task

-### Deleting a person
+### Deleting a task

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all task(s) using the `list` command.
+Have at least 1 task(s) in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+Details of the deleted task shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No task is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

 ## **Appendix: Effort**